 The class is a Pass/No Pass class.
-At mid term students will be informed whether the work and attendance is deserving of a pass.
-Attendance, turning in the assignments on time, and completing all of the assignments is a must.
-This will account for 65% of the grading policy.
-The students will be allowed two excused absences.
-Students needing to take an incomplete will need to get approval from and advisor and professor.
+At mid term students will be informed whether their work and attendance is deserving of a pass.
+Attendance, turning in the assignments on time, and completing all of the assignments is a must, accounting for 65% of the grade.
+Students will be allowed two excused absences.
+Students working in the computer lab must be present in studio at the beginning and end of each class session.
+In extenuating circumstances, students needing to take an incomplete will need to get approval from their advisor and studio professor.
 Students who opt to take an incomplete will be required to use the course work from the term, and will still be expected to complete the design set.
-Students working in the computer lab must attend class at the beginning and end of each studio.